comsystan/comsystanj/description/sig-description.md

   - The number of gliding boxes is (signal length)-(box size)
   - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Malik et al., 1996, Circulation, [https://doi.org/10.1161/01.CIR.93.5.1043](https://doi.org/10.1161/01.CIR.93.5.1043)

+### Statistics
+- Computes descriptive statistics
+- N, Min, Max, Median, RMS, Mean, SD, Kurtosis, Skewness, Sum, Sum of squares
+- Signals should be opened with the CSAJ Signal Opener
+- Optional surrogate data analysis
+- Evaluation of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - Only Medians, Means and SDs are computed
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high